ki11men0w/resources/README.md

 # resources
-Misc resources for other projects
+## Misc resources for other projects
+This repository contain files needed for CI builds and etc of my another projects.